-This is the most important deadline for all students to be aware of.
-If we have not received your application by this date, then your application will still be considered in the below options but is far less likely to succeed due to us allocating the majority of our places at this point.
+This is the most important deadline for students to be aware of.
+If we have not received your application by this date, then your application will still be considered in the below options but we recommend you submit your application by this date.
+This is because the majority of our places are allocated at this point.

 June 30.
 Late Application Deadline and International Students Deadline

-We keep a small number of places available until this deadline.
-International students’ applications will not be considered after this date due to the length of time it takes to process UK student visas applications.
-In particular, we keep this stage open to allow unsuccessful MA applicants and those at institutions at the NFTS to be still able to apply for a place on our Undergraduate courses to improve their chances to progress onto the MA.
+We keep a number of places available until this deadline.
+International students’ applications will normally not be considered after this date due to the length of time it takes to process UK student visas applications.

 July 15 Onwards.
 Clearing